-There are roughly two categories of consensus mechanisms: Proof- and leader-based or Byzantine fault tolerance-based.
-Bitcoin uses the proof-of work consensus mechanism to prove that enough computational resources have been spent in order to propose an addition to the blockchain.
+Byzantine fault tolerance means that a system has a mechanism in place to overcome failures or malicious nodes like described in the Byzantine Generals Problem.
+Bitcoin uses the proof-of work consensus mechanism to prove that enough computational resources have been spent in order to be trusted to propose an addition to the blockchain.
 Nodes can compete with each other to be selected in proportion to their computing capacity.
-For Bitcoin, the proof-of-work requirement is as follows:
+For Bitcoin, the proof-of-work requirement is to solve the following problem: